 (6)

 While the Multiple Regression Model (Eq.
 (5)) specifies the change in the conditional mean of the dependent variable (surface roughness) associated with a change in the regressors, the Quantile Regression Model (Eq.
 (6)) specifies changes in the conditional quantile.
 Thus, the Quantile Regression model can be considered a natural extension of the Multiple Regression model.
 This model can help in inspecting the rate of change of surface roughness by quantiles.
-Thus, while (Eq.
-(5)) addresses the question “how do grinding depth, workpiece infeed speed, wheel speed, and diameter of wheel affect surface roughness?”, it does not and cannot answer a more nuanced question: “Do grinding depth, workpiece infeed speed, wheel speed, and diameter of wheel influence surface roughness differently for samples with low surface roughness than for samples with average surface roughness?”
+Thus, while Eq.
+(5) addresses the question “how do grinding depth, workpiece infeed speed, wheel speed, and diameter of wheel affect surface roughness?”, it does not and cannot answer a more nuanced question: “Do grinding depth, workpiece infeed speed, wheel speed, and diameter of wheel influence surface roughness differently for samples with low surface roughness than for samples with average surface roughness?”
 The latter question can be answered by (for example) comparing the regression for the 50th quantile with that for the 10th quantile of surface roughness[62].
 Regression model of grinding surface roughness prediction are listed in Table 2.
+Quantile regression of grinding is still an open research question.

 Table 2: Literature review on regression model of grinding surface roughness